 Office 365 Email Mailboxes for New Employees

 Beginning October 8, mailboxes for new faculty and staff members will be created in Office 365 Email.
-If your department has not yet moved to Office 365 Email, there will be some minor differences between the new faculty or staff member's email service and the email service used by others in the department.
+If your department has not yet moved to Office 365 Email, there will be some minor differences between the new hire's email and the email used by others in the department.
 This page summarizes some of those differences.

 Important Points to Know

-The new faculty or staff member will experience some temporary limitations with Outlook public folders.
-They will only be able to access public folders from a Windows computer using the Microsoft Outlook desktop email client, and they will not be able to modify public folder permissions.
+The new faculty or staff member will experience some temporary limitations with Outlook public folders>.
+They will only be able to access public folders from a Windows computer using the Microsoft Outlook desktop email client.
+They will not be able to modify public folder permissions.
 These limitations will end after the new employee's department has been moved to Office 365 Email.

 Clutter and Focused Inbox